Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Frederiksborg Castle overlooking its ornate garden with intricate hedge designs, under a cloudy Copenhagen sky.

-The four royal monograms depicted are representative of Frederik IV, Frederik V, Christian VI and Margrethe II—as these are the four monarchs under whom the complex has existed, from Fredrik IV’s creation to its recreation in Queen Margrethe’s time.
-Adjacent to the strict symmetry of this Baroque garden is a romantic landscape with free-growing wooded forests, large grassy hills, lakes, streams, and meandering paths.
-This contrasting juxtaposition depicts varying ideals throughout Danish history, with the idyllic free nature positioned next to a landscape that requires constant upkeep to maintain.
-Whichever half of the royal gardens you prefer, a stroll through this natural oasis is bound to be a peaceful escape from the hustle and bustle of the city.
+The royal monograms refer to Frederik IV, Frederik V, Christian VI and Margrethe II—the four monarchs under whom the complex has existed, from Fredrik IV’s creation to its recreation in Queen Margrethe’s time.
+Adjacent to the strict symmetry is a romantic landscape with wooded forests, grassy hills, and meandering streams.
+This contrasting juxtaposition depicts varying ideals throughout Danish history, with idyllic, free nature positioned next to a landscape requiring constant upkeep.
+Whichever half you prefer, a stroll through this natural oasis is a peaceful escape from the hustle and bustle of the city.

 Tivoli Gardens

-Treat yourself to a proper rest after trekking all the way to Hillerød.
-Once you’re ready for more action, your nighttime adventures begin at Tivoli Gardens next door to København H. Unlike the actual gardens at Frederiksborg, Tivoli Gardens is one of the oldest amusement parks in the world filled with thrilling coasters, exotic architecture, and historic buildings.
-Visit Tivoli in the evening when it truly comes alive, with thousands of colored lights creating a fairytale atmosphere that inspired the likes of Hans Christain Anderson and Walt Disney in the creation of Disney World.
+Unlike the actual gardens at Frederiksborg, Tivoli Gardens (official site) is one of the oldest amusement parks in the world filled with thrilling coasters, exotic architecture, and historic buildings.
+Visit Tivoli in the evening when it truly comes alive, with thousands of colored lights creating a fairytale atmosphere that inspired the likes of Hans Christain Andersen and Walt in the creation of Disney World.

 Pro Tip:

-When transitioning between seasons, Tivoli Gardens closes for about a week.
-If you’re set on visiting this attraction, ensure your dates don’t fall within this closure period.
+The park gets decked out according to the current season: Halloween, Christmas, winter, or summer.
+When transitioning between seasons, however, Tivoli Gardens closes for about a week.
+If you’re set on visiting, ensure your dates don’t fall within this closure period.

 Dinner — Tivoli Food Hall

-After an action-packed day, refuel at the Tivoli Food Hall situated on the outer corner of the amusement park facing København H. Similar to Torvehallerne, find a range of international and local cuisines catering to various tastes represented in the food stands scattered throughout the long dining hub.
-This convenient yet high-quality option is the perfect place to enjoy dinner after exploring the historic theme park.
+Refuel at the Tivoli Food Hall open daily on the outer corner of the amusement park facing København H. Similar to Torvehallerne, a range of international and local cuisines cater to various tastes throughout the stands in this dining hub.
+A convenient yet high-quality option, this is the perfect place to enjoy dinner after exploring the historic theme park.

-Embrace the lively atmosphere and savor different flavors, or simply opt for comfort food and pull up a chair at La Baracca like I did.
-Recognized by Registro Eccellenze Italiane in 2019 for serving up “homemade fresh Italian pasta,” I can personally vouch for the mouth-watering delight that is their bolognese pasta.
-The full plate of thick-cut, fresh doughy noodles will warm you right up after a few hours of thrill seeking in the chilly winter air.
+Embrace the lively atmosphere savoring different flavors, or opt for comfort food and pull up a chair at La Baracca like I did.
+Recognized by Registro Eccellenze Italiane for serving “homemade fresh Italian pasta,” I can personally vouch for the mouth-watering delight that is their thick-cut bolognese pasta.

 Day 3